 Chhajjas, Jharokhas & Jaalis

-The facades of Havelis in Bikaner are made up of three primary elements that you must notice:
+The facades are made up of three primary elements that you must notice:

-These are overhanging part of the facade, usually carved or sculpted.
-Chajjas are an integral part of North Indian architecture.
-They add an ornamental value to the facade while also providing a 3rd dimension to otherwise 2-dimensional wall.
+These are overhanging parts of the facade, usually carved or sculpted.
+The Chajjas are an integral part of North Indian architecture.
+They add ornamental value to the facade while also providing a 3rd dimension to an otherwise 2-dimensional wall.

-In Bikaner Havelis, you see a creative amalgamation of all these along with European elements like stained glasses, victorian arches & some royal busts.
+You see a creative amalgamation of all these along with European elements like stained glasses, Victorian arches & some royal busts.

 Other elements of Bikaner Havelis

 Most Havelis have some bas-reliefs.
 The entrance door has a Hindu deity carved or painted.
-The rest of the walls sometimes have rich & royal of the English sculpted, though most walls carry primarily ornamental designs.
-A name plate always tells you whose Haveli it is and when it was built.
+The rest of the walls sometimes have rich & royal English sculpted, though most walls carry primarily ornamental designs.
+A nameplate always tells you to whom it belongs and when it was built.
 Most of them are less than 100 years old, built in the 1920s.

-The facades of Bikaner Havelis have ornate doors and windows, but the real entrance to the Haveli is usually a narrow flight of stairs leading to the main door.
+The facades have ornate doors and windows, but the real entrance is usually a narrow flight of stairs leading to the main door.
 The width is such that it is difficult for more than one person to take the stairs at once.
 The doors are lovely, usually very ornate and displaying the taste of the owner.

-A couple of Havelis that I could get into had a central courtyard, no matter how small it is – it is always there.
-This courtyard is the vantage point – visible from all parts of the Haveli, except the basements of course.
+A couple of them that I could get into had a central courtyard, no matter how small it is – it is always there.
+This courtyard is the vantage point – visible from all other parts, except the basements of course.

 Wall Murals or Paintings

-The walls and ceilings of the Havelis have paintings all over them.
+The walls and ceilings have paintings all over them.
 The niches on the walls are decorated and usually, carry the painting of a deity.
 The ceilings have ornamental designs in bright colors.
-At Sopani Haveli, we saw the Raja Ravi Varma style paintings of Saraswati & Lakshmi.
-Most paintings are done on the white wall with predominantly blue and red color.
+At Sopani Haveli, we saw the Raja Ravi Varma-style paintings of Saraswati & Lakshmi.
+Most paintings are done on the white wall with predominantly blue and red colors.

-Tijori or lockers were an essential part of Havelis.
+Tijori or lockers were an essential part of them.
 Remember the banking system was yet to become mainstream and all these structures belong to wealthy families.
 These are families with an army of servants and a constant stream of visitors as hotels were still to crop up.
 People needed to keep their wealth hidden from everyone.
-The lockers were inbuilt in the walls, beneath the floor or wherever the builder’s creativity could take him.
-When you visit a Haveli, look out for these secret slots in the walls, behind the paintings.
+The lockers were inbuilt in the walls, beneath the floor, or wherever the builder’s creativity could take him.
+When you get a chance to visit, look out for these secret slots in the walls, behind the paintings.

-Stone used in the building of these Havelis came from Dhulmera.
+The stone used in the building of these came from Dhulmera.
 It is a dull shade of Pink.

-Unfortunately, most Havelis are lying empty and closed with no access.
-You can only wonder how the interiors of these grand Havelis look like.
+Unfortunately, most of them are lying empty and closed with no access.
+You can only wonder what the interiors of these grand houses look like.

 Space Between Havelis

-I found a lot of Takhts or the large wooden cot like platforms on the corners of the streets.
-These were the cafes or the meeting hubs of the residents of the Havelis.
-I could only visualize that in evenings people sitting here and chatting as the children occupied the streets to play.
-Today, of course, most of the streets are taken up by the parked cars
+I found a lot of Takhts or large wooden cot-like platforms on the corners of the streets.
+These were the cafes or the meeting hubs of the residents.
+I could only visualize that in the evening people sitting here and chatting as the children occupied the streets to play.
+Today, of course, most of the streets are taken up by parked cars.

-Bikaner Havelis belong to the traders and merchants from the city.
+They belong to the traders and merchants from the city.
 After Bikaner was found about 500 years ago by Rao Bika, it remained an important trade center.
-However it was 100-200 years ago when many traders of the city like Rampurias made wealth in Calcutta, they made these lovely Havelis.
+However it was 100-200 years ago when many traders of the city like Rampurias made wealth in Calcutta, they made these lovely residences of those times.

-Most of these Havelis were built during the reign of Maharaja Ganga Singh who ruled from 1887 to 1943.
+Most of these heritage residences were built during the reign of Maharaja Ganga Singh who ruled from 1887 to 1943.
 It is also said that he commissioned 1001 Havelis in Bikaner.
-These Havelis are in all possible sizes.
-Even the smallest one has an ornate facade and follows the architecture of a Haveli.
+These are in all possible sizes.
+Even the smallest one has an ornate facade and follows the architecture.

-Havelis of the Rampuria family are the grandest and most popular with the visitors.
-Striking colors of their doors and windows make the red of stone stand out.
+Havelis of the Rampuria family are the grandest and most popular with visitors.
+The striking colors of their doors and windows make the red stone stand out.
 The carvings vary from busts of colonial rulers to Hindu deities.

-They are smaller than Rampuria, but a profusely carved exterior.
+They are smaller than Rampuria but have a profusely carved exterior.

-This is one of the Havelis open to the public though not really in a walk-in manner.
-On request, they arrange a walk through the Haveli and an optional lunch.
+This is one of the heritage residences open to the public though not really in a walk-in manner.
+On request, they arrange a walk through the heritage and an optional lunch.

-- You have to take pictures of these gorgeous Havelis, so go at the golden hour either in the mornings or in the evenings.
+- You have to take pictures of these gorgeous heritage houses, so go at the golden hour either in the mornings or in the evenings.

 - You can walk around the lanes, but if you want to see a lot of them, take a Tonga ride and watch the heritage all around from the luxury of your carriage.

-- Try and step into one of the Havelis to see how they look from inside.
+- Try and step into one of them to see how they look from the inside.

-- Look at the paintings on some Havelis.
+- Look at the paintings on some of these heritage houses.

-- You need about 2 hours to comfortably walk through the Havelis.
+- You need about 2 hours to comfortably walk through the heritage area.
 However, if you are in a hurry you can do them in 30 minutes on a Tonga.

-Recommend you read following travel blog on Rajasthan tourist attractions.
+Recommend you read the following travel blog on Rajasthan tourist attractions.